1

 That New Tesla Service Center – It’s In Massachusetts

-Tesla is building a new sales and service center in Chicopee, MA.
-The company was granted an approval by the Chicopee City Council on May 3rd.
-Chicopee is only about 10 miles north of the CT border off I-91.
+Tesla is building a new sales and service center in Springfield, MA.
+Springfield is just north of CT off I-91.
 This location will be more convenient for customers in Hartford and points north than Milford.
 That sound you hear is those jobs and taxes going to MA.
 This will take some of the pressure off getting a Tesla serviced locally.
 It doesn’t change the fact that CT Tesla purchase customers have to pick up their vehicles in Mt.
 Kisco, NY.

 Direct Sales = Greater EV Adoption